Unlike other online Chinese English dictionaries, our system has built-in intelligence to help you find the Chinese characters, words

 If you know a character and the character has the radical you are going to use to look up other characters, you can show the

-character on the Stroke Animation and Dictionary page and then
+character on the Chinese English Dictionary

-click the characters with same radical link to look up the characters with the radical.
+click the "characters with same radical " link to look up the characters with the radical.

 c.
 Character Components